 Now she’s begun a blog about mentoring talent for career success.
 She’s also writing fiction for kids, dramatizing what really matters at different stages in development.
-She follows each story with guidance for caregivers, because she wants to support a child’s normal, healthy, psychological growth.
-Whether she’s communicating in person or on the page, she strives to share her understanding of the human psyche with depth and warmth, clarity and candor.
+Whether Carol is communicating in person or on the page, she strives to share her understanding of the human psyche with depth and warmth, clarity and candor.

 Carrie Pinsky, M.Ed., is a Nationally Certified Counselor.
 She founded Pink Sky Career Counseling to fill the growing need for integrative career counseling.
 Her integrative approach is both emotionally and strategically supportive.
 Carrie’s holistic counseling helps clients gain greater clarity about their deeper values, strengths, interests, and desires as they relate to personal and professional aspects of life.
 Her strategic coaching supports clients in successfully navigating today’s world of work.